caracal-pipeline/caracal-docs/sphinx/manual/workers/mask/index.rst

   *str*, *optional*, *default = Fornaxa_vla.FITS*

-  Name of the input mask for particularly extended sources in the field
+  Name of the input mask for particularly-extended sources in the field.